jakedsouza/VirtualIT/README.md

 VirtualIT
 =========

 EC2 Java Code to simulate a virtual IT environment.

+test